-These behaviors typically decrease with adolescence, when many patients with ADHD settle down and become normally active and capable students.
+These behaviors usually decrease with adolescence, when many patients with ADHD settle down and become normally active and capable students.
 But some use substances or develop other forms of delinquent behavior.
-Adults may have interpersonal problems, alcohol or drug use, or personality disorders.
+Adults may have continuing interpersonal problems, alcohol or drug use, or personality disorders.
 Adults may also complain of trouble with concentration, disorganization, impulsivity, mood lability, overactivity, quick temper, and intolerance of stress.

-ADHD affects perhaps 7% of all children, with a male preponderance ratio of 2:1 or greater.
-DSM-5-TR criteria identify perhaps 2.5% of adults ages 17 and over, though the range reported in various studies is great.
-The male-female ratio is less among adults, for reasons that are obscure.
+Until recently, ADHD was said to affect perhaps 6% of children in the United States, with a male preponderance ratio of 2:1 or greater.
+A (disputed) 2013 survey from the Centers for Disease Control and Prevention estimated the rate at closer to 11% of high school boys.
+The DSM-5 criteria identify perhaps 2.5% of adults age 17 and over, though the range reported in various studies is great.
+The male-female ratio is far less among adults, for reasons that are obscure.

-The condition tends to run in families: Parents and siblings are more likely than average to be affected; alcoholism and divorce, as well as other causes of family disruption, are common in family backgrounds.
+The condition tends to run in families: Parents and siblings are more likely than average to be affected.
+Alcoholism and divorce, as well as other causes of family disruption, are common in the family backgrounds of these people.
 There may be a genetic association with antisocial personality disorder and somatic symptom disorder.
 Also associated with ADHD are learning disorders, especially problems with reading.
 In adults, look for substance use, mood, and anxiety disorders.

-Several disorders are likely to co-occur with ADHD.
-These include oppositional defiant disorder and conduct disorder, each of which will be present in a substantial minority of people with ADHD.
-Patients with these comorbidities may be so unhappy that they also fulfill criteria for persistent depressive disorder.
-Disruptive mood dysregulation disorder, a newly devised condition, may be even more strongly associated.
+Several other disorders are likely to co-occur with ADHD.
+These include oppositional defiant disorder and conduct disorder, each of which will be present in a substantial minority of patients with ADHD.
+A newly devised condition, disruptive mood dysregulation disorder, may be even more strongly associated.
 Also look for specific learning disorders, obsessive-compulsive disorder, and tic disorders.
 Adults may have antisocial personality disorder or a substance use problem.